Diffuse axonal injury: Diagnosis

 Diffuse axonal injury after a motorcycle accident.
-MRI after 3 days: on T1-weighted images the injury is barely visible.
+MRI after 3 days: on T1-weighted images, the injury is barely visible.
 On the FLAIR, DWI and T2*-weighted images a small bleed is identifiable.

 DAI is difficult to detect since it does not show up well on CT scans or with other macroscopic imaging techniques, though it shows up microscopically.
 However, there are characteristics typical of DAI that may or may not show up on a CT scan.
 Diffuse injury has more microscopic injury than macroscopic injury and is difficult to detect with CT and MRI, but its presence can be inferred when small bleeds are visible in the corpus callosum or the cerebral cortex.
 MRI is more useful than CT for detecting characteristics of diffuse axonal injury in the subacute and chronic time frames.
-Newer studies such as Diffusion Tensor Imaging are able to demonstrate the degree of white matter fiber tract injury even when the standard MRI is negative.
+Newer technology, such as diffusion tensor imaging, is able to demonstrate the degree of white matter fiber tract injury even when the standard MRI is negative.
 Since axonal damage in DAI is largely a result of secondary biochemical cascades, it has a delayed onset, so a person with DAI who initially appears well may deteriorate later.
-Thus injury is frequently more severe than is realized, and medical professionals should suspect DAI in any patients whose CT scans appear normal but who have symptoms like unconsciousness.
+Thus, injury is frequently more severe than is realized, and medical professionals should suspect DAI in any patients whose CT scans appear normal but who have symptoms like unconsciousness.

 MRI is more sensitive than CT scans, but is still liable to false negatives because DAI is identified by looking for signs of edema, which may not always be present.

-DAI is classified into grades based on severity of the injury.
-In Grade I, widespread axonal damage is present but no focal abnormalities are seen.
+DAI is classified into grades based on the severity of the injury.
+In Grade I, widespread axonal damage is present, but no focal abnormalities are seen.
 In Grade II, damage found in Grade I is present in addition to focal abnormalities, especially in the corpus callosum.
 Grade III damage encompasses both Grades I and II plus rostral brain stem injury and often tears in the tissue.

 Treatment

-DAI currently lacks specific treatment beyond that for any type of head injury, which includes stabilizing the patient and trying to limit increases in intracranial pressure (ICP).
+There is no treatment that reverses the primary axonal shearing once it has occurred; management is therefore primarily supportive and follows neurocritical-care principles used for moderate-to-severe traumatic brain injury, with the goal of preventing secondary brain injury from hypoxia, hypotension and intracranial hypertension.

+Severe diffuse axonal injury may require intensive care with airway protection and mechanical ventilation when indicated to reduce secondary injury.
+Although diffuse axonal injury often lacks a surgically remediable mass lesion, raised intracranial pressure can occur and may warrant monitoring and treatment in selected patients.